googleinterns/step40-2020/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 This app requires Maven.
-To install Maven execute
+To install Maven, execute
 ```
 sudo apt install maven
 ```
 This app requires Java Development Kit.
-To install Java Development Kit execute
+To install Java Development Kit, execute
 ```
 sudo apt install default-jdk
 ```